tbarker/5X-Crypto-Security-Guide/README.md

 We use one passphrase to hide each wallet.
 This prevents **Guardians** or people protecting your **Stash** (explained later), who hold your backup plates from accessing your wallets independently.

 We will use two different passphrases:
-- **Personal**, this will be lost with you if you die or are lying in a coma.
+- **Personal**, this will be lost with you if you die or are incapacitated.
-- **Static**, which will go to whoever needs to deal with your assets if you are dead or lying in a coma.
+- **Static**, which will be shared with whoever needs to deal with your assets if you are dead or incapacitated *at that time*.

 Don't confuse passphrases with the PIN to unlock your hardware wallet.
 PINs just control their own individual bit of hardware.